the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 // "Robin has a pet called Trixi"
 ~~~~~~~

 The nested destructuring helps us to gather all the needed information of the `item` object in the function signature for its immediate usage in the component's elements.
-However, nested destructuring introduces lots of clutter through indentations in the function signature.
-Even though it's not the most readable option here, note that it can still be useful in other scenarios.
+Even though it's not the most readable option here, note that it can still be useful in other scenarios:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~